joshisumit/jekyll-now/_posts/2015-04-28-How I rapidly deployed HPC Cluster with LXC on my laptop.md

 ---
 layout: post
-title: Quickly Deploy/Run virtualized HPC cluster with LXC on your laptop
+title: Quickly deploy virtualized HPC cluster with LXC on your laptop
 ---

 Hello folks,